giampaolo/psutil/docs/index.rst

   .. method:: memory_full_info()

-    This method returns the same information as :meth:`memory_info`, plus additional metrics (USS, PSS and swap) from :meth:`memory_footprint`.
+    This method returns the same information as :meth:`memory_info` plus :meth:`memory_footprint` in a single named tuple.

     .. versionadded:: 4.0.0